geek-cookbook/geek-cookbook/manuscript/recipes/instapy.md

 ---
+title: How to run InstaPy in Docker
-description: Automate your fake Instagram life with automated fakery!
+description: Automate your fake Instagram life with automated fakery using InstaPy in Docker
 ---

 # InstaPy